Rari-Capital/docs/src/fuse/README.md

 - `msg.sender`: The account which shall liquidate the borrower by repaying their debt and seizing their collateral.
 - `borrower`: The account with negative account liquidity that shall be liquidated.
 - `repayAmount`: The amount of the borrowed asset to be repaid and converted into collateral, specified in units of the underlying borrowed asset.
-- `cTokenCollateral`: The address of the cToken currently held as collateral by a borrower, that the liquidator shall seize.
+- `fTokenCollateral`: The address of the fToken currently held as collateral by a borrower, that the liquidator shall seize.
 - `RETURN`: 0 on success, otherwise an Error code

 ### Transfer